WestGrid/ubcSummerSchool2018/mathworks1.md

 of MATLAB and toolboxes, complete with code examples and resources that you can revisit following the training.

+Please [download the data files]({{ site.baseurl }}/DataAnalysiswithMATLAB.zip) for this session.
+This ZIP file also has links to resources that will be useful to you after the session.

 **Target audience**: anyone interested learning more about MATLAB

 **Course plan**: